dbcook/openrocket-database/README.md

 * Units of measure for dimensions have been set to the units used in the manufacturer's specifications.
 For example, dimensional specs of Estes body tubes have all been changed to inches, allowing direct comparison to Estes catalogs.
-The OpenRocket original files have almost everything in meters, which obstructs comparison to catalog values for the USA rocket industry.
+The OpenRocket original files have almost all lengths in meters, which obstructs comparison to catalog values for the USA rocket industry.

 * Descriptions have been regularized to the engineering standard of a comma-separated list